Approximate groups and doubling metrics: From small tripling to polynomial growth in nilpotent groups

 The object of this appendix is to show Proposition \ref{prop.done} below, that a subset of a nilpotent group with small tripling has relative polynomial growth.
 Theorem \ref{thm.mainnilpotenttheorem} is then an immediate corollary of Theorem \ref{thm.maintheorem} and this proposition.

-Our argument couples the covering method of Ruzsa (introduced to the non-abelian setting by Tao in \cite{TCTBase}) with the following result of Bass from \cite{HBass}. \begin{theorem} Suppose that $G$ is a finitely generated nilpotent group with lower central series $G=G_0 \rhd G_1 \rhd \dots \rhd G_{d+1}=\{1_G\}$.
+Our argument couples the covering method of Ruzsa (introduced to the non-abelian setting by Tao in \cite{tao::6}) with the following result due, independently to Bass \cite{bas::} and Guivarc'h \cite{gui::}. \begin{theorem} Suppose that $G$ is a finitely generated nilpotent group with lower central series $G=G_0 \rhd G_1 \rhd \dots \rhd G_{d+1}=\{1_G\}$.
 Then for every set $A \subset G$ there is a constant $C_{G,A}$ dependent only on $G$ and $A$ such that $|A^n| \leq C_{G,A}n^{d(G)}$ for all $n \geq 1$, where

-\end{theorem} Recall that if $H$ is an abelian group then $\rk(H)$ is the size of the largest set of torsion free independent elements of $H$. \begin{corollary} Suppose that $G$ is a finite nilpotent group and $X \subset G$ is a set of size $K$.
+\end{theorem} Recall that if $H$ is an abelian group then $\rk(H)$ is the size of the largest set of torsion free independent elements of $H$. \begin{corollary} Suppose that $G$ is a finite nilpotent group of class $c$ and $X \subset G$ is a set of size $K$.
 Then